Kevin Ashman: Question-setter for Brain of Britain

 Between 2002 and 2006, Ashman was the question-setter and arbiter on the Radio 4 quiz show Brain of Britain, working under the pen-name of 'Jorkins' (a name taken from David Copperfield).
 He was appointed to the position on the death of Ian Gillies, who worked under the pen-name 'Mycroft'.
 He left when production moved to Manchester.

 Eggheads

-From 2003 until April 2023, he has competed on the British quiz show Eggheads, teamed up with other quiz champions, in which members of the public pit their wits against them in order to win a cash prize.
-Alongside his Egghead teammates, he also took part in the spin-off show Are You an Egghead?, a competition to find further members of the Egghead team, resulting in the addition of Barry Simmons in 2008 and Pat Gibson in the second series in 2009.
-For 10 years, Ashman had never incorrectly answered a history category question, this happened for the first time on 6 January 2014 which caused him to miss out on the final round of that day.
-Ashman is known as 'The Grandmaster' on Eggheads.
+From November 2003 until April 2023, he competed on the British quiz show Eggheads, teamed up with several other quiz champions, in which members of the public pit their wits against them in order to win a cash prize.
+Alongside his Egghead teammates, he also took part in the spin-off show Are You an Egghead?, a competition to find further members of the Egghead team, resulting in the addition of Barry Simmons in the first series in 2008 and Pat Gibson in the second series in 2009.
+For the first ten years and two months of the show, Ashman had never incorrectly answered a history category question, this happened for the first time in January 2014.